 - And that is also how Apple’s value contribution of 3,3% has been determined for its distributions activities.
 This 3.3% is the same profit margin independent retailers make on these type of products.

-That explains why Apple’s worldwide retails stores and other sales activities make a relative small margin of 3.3%, just about the same margin global electronics retailers like Dixons or Media Market make on their local retail stores.
+That explains why Apple’s worldwide retail stores and other sales activities make a relatively small margin of 3.3%, just about the same margin global electronics retailers like Dixons or Media Market make on their local retail stores.

 Apple’s EU Tax Case: €13b Additional Taxes to Pay